 A beta reader is usually a test reader of an unreleased work of literature or other writing, who gives feedback from the point of view of an average reader to the author.
 A beta reader is not a professional and can therefore provide advice and comments in the opinions of an average reader.
 This feedback is used by the writer to fix remaining issues with plot, pacing, and consistency.
 The beta reader also serves as a sounding board to see if the book has had the intended emotional impact.Wikipedia

-Another thing is that they give you great advice on structure, polt, and pacing.
-Betas are a fresh set of eyes to read over your manuscipt.
+Another thing is that they give you great advice on structure, plot, and pacing.
+Betas are a fresh set of eyes to read over your manuscript.
 And bonus of them is you can ask them—when your book is published—if they are willing, they can write a review(s) for you.
+You can read more about whos and whys of beta readers here.

 For me I use three places to find beta readers.
 The main place is a site called, Critique Match.
+As they state they help you “Find the critique partner tailored to your writing needs.
+Connect with other writers, published authors, and beta readers to exchange feedback.
+Users’ ratings.
+No charge.
+Free to use.
+Grow your skills.
+Share your work privately.”
 It took me a bit for me to understand it and use, but after I got the hang of it, it was smooth sailing.
+I’ve been using it for over two years and I really don’t have any complaints.
+They’ve also added a placed for paid editors, if you wan your work to be looked over by a professional.